- Microsoft Defender for Endpoint Plan 1

 Cloud detection engine

 The cloud detection engine of Defender for Endpoint regularly scans collected data and tries to match the indicators you set.
-When there is a match, action will be taken according to the settings you specified for the IoC.
+When there's a match, action is taken according to the settings you specified for the IoC.

 Endpoint prevention engine

 The same list of indicators is honored by the prevention agent.
-Meaning, if Microsoft Defender Antivirus is the primary Antivirus configured, the matched indicators will be treated according to the settings.
-For example, if the action is "Alert and Block", Microsoft Defender Antivirus will prevent file executions (block and remediate) and a corresponding alert will be raised.
-On the other hand, if the Action is set to "Allow", Microsoft Defender Antivirus will not detect nor block the file from being run.
+Meaning, if Microsoft Defender Antivirus is the primary Antivirus configured, the matched indicators are treated according to the settings.
+For example, if the action is "Alert and Block", Microsoft Defender Antivirus prevents file executions (block and remediate) and a corresponding alert will be raised.
+On the other hand, if the Action is set to "Allow", Microsoft Defender Antivirus won't detect nor block the file from being run.

 Automated investigation and remediation engine

 EnableFileHashComputation setting computes the file hash for the cert and file IoC during file scans.
 It supports IoC enforcement of hashes and certs belong to trusted applications.
-It will be concurrently enabled and disabled with the allow or block file setting.
+It is concurrently enabled with the allow or block file setting.